 This regulation applies to all University Activities involving the use and operation of UAS.
 This regulation also applies to individuals when flying UAS for hobby or recreational purposes on University premises.

 4.1 The Vice Chancellor for Research, Innovation and Economic Development and the Vice Chancellor for Information Technology (collectively “Vice Chancellors”) shall have joint oversight of all operations of UAS for University activities.

-4.2 Because of the potential legal and risk management issues involved in operating UAS, and in order to comply with federal regulations and a limited UAS exemption granted by the State Chief Information Officer, all Departments and Units that intend to use UAS for University Activities shall provide a written summary of the proposed activities to the Vice Chancellors or their designee at least thirty (30) days prior to the date of the first intended use.
+4.2 Because of the potential legal and risk management issues involved in operating UAS, and in order to comply with federal and state laws and regulations, all Departments and Units that intend to use UAS for University Activities shall provide a written summary of the proposed activities to the Vice Chancellors or their designee at least thirty (30) days prior to the date of the first intended use.
 Any substantial change to these proposed activities (e.g., change in type of aircraft, location, or activities conducted) shall require additional notification.
 If the proposed activities will last longer than one (1) year, the Department or Unit must submit a new summary for the activities each year.